BullishNode/juratum/README.md

 The blockchain is a linear sequence of files called blocks which are produced by the Bitcoin consensus and mining processes at a mathematically fixed average frequency (10 minutes).
 In each block, miners include the time at which they broadcast their new block to the network, expecting users to consider it valid and add it to their own copy of the blockchain.

-### Figure 3: A Merkle Tree Structure Like the One Used by OpenTimestamps to Aggregate Data and Used in Bitcoin to Aggregate Transactions Into Blocks.
-Taken from Andreas Antonopoulos’ “Mastering Bitcoin” Volume 1.

-### Figure 4: A visual representation of the Bitcoin blockchain.
-Above, we see the component of the block headers.
-Below, we see transactions being constructed into a merkle tree whose root will be in the block header, from which will be generated the block hash.
-We can see, in grey, our timestamp included in Block 1000.
-The existence of the timestamps affects all other elements (in grey) in the chain of operations, and consequently impacts future block hashes.

 ---

 Transactions are thus vessels in which data is "included" in the blockchain.
 Because the system is completely decentralized and trustless, access to the ledger for both writing and reading is censorship-resistant.
 Anybody can include data in a block, and anybody can verify that the data is in this block.
 Trustless timestamping protocols, such as the OpenTimestamps protocol, are used to standardize the data aggregation and compiling process, the attestation process (the transaction creation and broadcast) as well as the verification process.